chef/chef-web-docs/chef_master/source/supermarket_backup_restore.rst

 Cookbook Backup
 -----------------------------------------------------

-If you are not using AWS S3 storage for cookbooks, you will also need to make a backup of the local cookbook storage location.
+If Supermarket is not configured to use AWS S3 storage for cookbooks, then the local cookbook storage location on the Supermarket server will also need to be backed up.

 The default location is: ``/var/opt/supermarket/data/cookbook_versions``.